jarellymartin/hw-stat133-jarellymartin/workout1/report/workout01-jarelly-martin.md

 #### Introduction

-The Golden State Warriors are no strangers to winning as they are currently leading the Western Conference with a 45-21 record.
+The Golden State Warriors are no strangers to winning as they are currently lead the Western Conference with a 45-21 record.
 Do they have what it takes to win this year’s NBA Champion and get away with another consecutive victory?
 But before we start looking forward to what the Golden State Warriors have in store for the next couple of months, let’s recap their past monumental seasons starting with 2015-2016.

 In their 2015-2016 season, Golden State broke records left and right.
 During this season they broke Chicago Bull’s 1995-1996 season record of 72-10 with their record of 73-9.
 Not to mention, they had the most road wins in a regular season, most three-pointers in a regular season, longest home winning streak, and many more!

 #### Motivation & Background

 Looking back at the Golden State Warrior’s 2015-2016 it is safe to say they were unstoppable.
 In this report, I will dive deep into the player’s shooting record using visuals and statistical analysis.
-In using a visual I was able to map the player’s shot on the court based on the given location and whether the shot was made or not.
+In using visuals I was able to map the player’s shot location on the court and whether the shot was made or not.
 With the help of statistical analysis, I created three tables to indicate 2-point, 3-point, and overall effective shooting percentage for each player.
 Below you can see the data visualization and the three tables:

 #### Data & Data Analysis